timothepearce/synda/README.md

 - [x] Add named step
 - [x] Store each Node in DB
 - [x] Add "clean" -> "deduplicate" step
-- [ ] Allow injecting params from distant step into prompt
+- [x] Allow injecting params from distant step into prompt
+- [ ] Retry logic for LLM steps
 - [ ] Allow pausing and resuming pipelines
-- [ ] Retry logic for LLM steps
+- [ ] Trace each synthetic data with his historic
-- [ ] Batch processing logic (via param.) for LLMs steps
 - [ ] Enable caching of each step's output
-- [ ] Trace each synthetic data with his historic
 - [ ] Implement custom scriptable step for developer
 - [ ] Add Ollama, VLLM and transformers provider
+- [ ] Use Ray for large workload
+- [ ] Batch processing logic (via param.) for LLMs steps
 - [ ] Add a programmatic API
-- [ ] Use Ray for large workload
 - [ ] More steps...

 ## License